uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 - mgractionchains.resume
  ```

-This patch will allow us to cherry-pick the actions (and hence the corresponding Salt states) that Uyuni/SUSE Manager is allowed to run on CaaS Platform nodes.
+This patch will allow us to cherry-pick the operations (and hence the corresponding Salt states) that Uyuni/SUSE Manager is allowed to run on CaaS Platform nodes.
 The minion will always be in the blackout and the Salt formula to disable the blackout will only be used for troubleshooting.

 The patch can be upstreamed to Salt.

 Note that an user can also issue any forbidden package upgrade by calling `state.apply packages.pkginstall`.
 But `packages.pkginstall` is an Uyuni/SUSE Manager internal state file, it should not be used by users.

-NOTE: every action issued by the user that is a forbidden action will still be scheduled and subsequently fail when picked up by Salt.
+NOTE: every operation issued by the user that is a forbidden operation will still be scheduled and subsequently fail when picked up by Salt.

-### Step 3: forbid the actions at the Uyuni/SUSE Manager level
+### Step 3: forbid the operations at the Uyuni/SUSE Manager level

 The idea is that Uyuni/SUSE Manager must restrict the following features:

 - Reboot a system:
-  - If the targeted minion is a `caasp_node` system type, the action for rebooting a system:
+  - If the targeted minion is a `caasp_node` system type, the operation for rebooting a system:
-    - Must be hidden from the UI and the corresponding action must not be scheduled: code paths `/systems/details/RebootSystem`, `/systems/ssm/misc/RebootSystem`, `ActionChainManager#scheduleRebootAction`, `ActionChainManager#scheduleRebootActions`
+    - Must be hidden from the UI and the corresponding operation must not be scheduled: code paths `/systems/details/RebootSystem`, `/systems/ssm/misc/RebootSystem`, `ActionChainManager#scheduleRebootAction`, `ActionChainManager#scheduleRebootActions`
-    - The corresponding action must fail if scheduled via XMLRPC: `SystemHandler#scheduleReboot`
+    - The corresponding operation must fail if scheduled via XMLRPC: `SystemHandler#scheduleReboot`
 - Patch apply:
-  - If the targeted minion is a `caasp_node` system type, the action for applying a patch:
+  - If the targeted minion is a `caasp_node` system type, the operation for applying a patch:
-    - Must be hidden from the UI and the corresponding action must not be scheduled: `/systems/details/ErrataList.do`, `/systems/ssm/ListErrata`, `ErrataManager#applyErrata`
+    - Must be hidden from the UI and the corresponding operation must not be scheduled: `/systems/details/ErrataList.do`, `/systems/ssm/ListErrata`, `ErrataManager#applyErrata`
-    - The corresponding action must fail if scheduled via XMLRPC: [`SystemHandler#scheduleApplyErrata`]
+    - The corresponding operation must fail if scheduled via XMLRPC: [`SystemHandler#scheduleApplyErrata`]
 - Mark a system to automatically install patches:
   - If the targeted minion is a `caasp_node` system type:
     - The checkbox for "Automatic application of relevant patches" must be hidden in the system details (`systems/details/Edit.do`, `/systems/ssm/misc`) and the corresponding property must not be set
     - The API call to enable auto updates must fail (`SystemHandler#setDetails`)
-- Issue any power management action via Cobbler:
+- Issue any power management operation via Cobbler:
   - If the targeted minion is a `caasp_node` system type:
-    - The "Power Management" page must be hidden (`/systems/details/kickstart/PowerManagement.do`, `/systems/ssm/provisioning/PowerManagementOperations`)) and the corresponding action must not be scheduled
+    - The "Power Management" page must be hidden (`/systems/details/kickstart/PowerManagement.do`, `/systems/ssm/provisioning/PowerManagementOperations`)) and the corresponding operation must not be scheduled
-    - Cobbler must fail when scheduling a power management action [to achieve this result, the IPMI module can be disabled at the Uyuni/SUSE Manager level upon bootstrap of CaaS Platform nodes]
+    - Cobbler must fail when scheduling a power management operation [to achieve this result, the IPMI module can be disabled at the Uyuni/SUSE Manager level upon bootstrap of CaaS Platform nodes]
 - Perform an SP migration:
  - If the targeted minion is a `caasp_node` system type:
-    - The SP migration page must be hidden (`/systems/details/SPMigration.do`) and the corresponding action must not be scheduled
+    - The SP migration page must be hidden (`/systems/details/SPMigration.do`) and the corresponding operation must not be scheduled
 - Package upgrade:
-  - If the targeted minion is a `caasp_node` system type, the action for upgrade a package:
+  - If the targeted minion is a `caasp_node` system type, the operation for upgrade a package:
-    - Must be hidden from the UI and the corresponding action must not be scheduled: code paths `/systems/details/packages/UpgradableList`, `systems/ssm/PackageUpgrade`, `ActionChainManager#schedulePackageUpgrade`, `ActionChainManager#schedulePackageUpgrades`
+    - Must be hidden from the UI and the corresponding operation must not be scheduled: code paths `/systems/details/packages/UpgradableList`, `systems/ssm/PackageUpgrade`, `ActionChainManager#schedulePackageUpgrade`, `ActionChainManager#schedulePackageUpgrades`
-    - The corresponding action must fail if scheduled via XMLRPC: [`SystemHandler#schedulePackageInstall`]
+    - The corresponding operation must fail if scheduled via XMLRPC: [`SystemHandler#schedulePackageInstall`]
 - Package removal:
-  - If the targeted minion is a `caasp_node` system type, the action for removing a package:
+  - If the targeted minion is a `caasp_node` system type, the operation for removing a package:
-    - Must be hidden from the UI and the corresponding action must not be scheduled: `/systems/details/packages/RemoveConfirm`, `/ystems/ssm/PackageRemove`, `ActionChainManager#schedulePackageRemoval`, `ActionChainManager#schedulePackageRemoval`
+    - Must be hidden from the UI and the corresponding operation must not be scheduled: `/systems/details/packages/RemoveConfirm`, `/ystems/ssm/PackageRemove`, `ActionChainManager#schedulePackageRemoval`, `ActionChainManager#schedulePackageRemoval`
-    - The corresponding action must fail if scheduled via XMLRPC: `SystemHandler#schedulePackageRemove`
+    - The corresponding operation must fail if scheduled via XMLRPC: `SystemHandler#schedulePackageRemove`

 While this approach changes the underlying Java core of Uyuni/SUSE Manager, notable advantages come in terms of:

-* Usability: forbidden actions cannot be issued from the UI, compared to the previous iteration where those actions were scheduled and subsequently fail.
+* Usability: forbidden operations cannot be issued from the UI, compared to the previous iteration where those operations were scheduled and subsequently fail.
-* Performance: the forbidden actions will not be scheduled and picked up by Salt to fail as in the previous iteration, but rather will not be scheduled and not pollute the Salt bus with useless information.
+* Performance: the forbidden operations will not be scheduled and picked up by Salt to fail as in the previous iteration, but rather will not be scheduled and not pollute the Salt bus with useless information.

 # Drawbacks
 [drawbacks]: #drawbacks